Exploring out-of-classroom structural affordances for learning: A case study of a co-curricular activity

 Yusuf Osman, Imran Shaari, & Hung, D. (2022).
 Exploring out-of-classroom structural affordances for learning: A case study of a co-curricular activity.
-In D. Hung, L. Wu, & D. Kwek (Eds.), Education in the Asia-Pacific region: Issues, concerns and prospects (pp. 127-146).
+In D. Hung, L. Wu, & D. Kwek (Eds.), Diversifying schools: Systemic catalysts for educational innovations in Singapore (pp. 127-146).
 Springer. https://doi.org/10.1007/978-981-16-6034-4_7

 The study delves into how the structures afforded by an out-of-classroom structure within the schooling context enables an authentic learning experience for students.
 This chapter examines why and how the structure-and-agency afforded by both the activities in the out-of-classroom structure and the agency of the person(s) involved produced a productive relationship, and hence an authentic learning experience.